 “Six.”
 She replied.

-“Then I do not know what can be done, we must ascend and consult Zeus.”
+“Then I do not know what can be done, we must ascend, and consult Zeus.”

-Persephone, Queen of Hades, turned back for one last glimpse of her husband’s frame silhouetted against the window.
-Before Hermes led her away, ascending as the earth rent itself apart, and they passed through a gloomy cave and out into the meadow.
+Persephone, Queen of Hades, turned back for one last glimpse of her husband”s frame, silhouetted against the window.
+Before Hermes led her away, ascending as the earth rent itself apart, and they passed through a gloomy cave, and out into the meadow.

 Demeter embraced her daughter, as the fields erupted with corn and barley.
-Orchards full of apples, and grove upon pear and orange trees.
-Vines of heady grapes burst from the ground, dewy crimson berries ripening in clusters over the temples.
-The deathless gods and the age withered mortals withdrew into the meadows to rejoice at the triumph over winter.
-To the defeat of the blackened months, the wraith of famine, and the return of Demeter's daughter.
+Orchards full of apples and pears, and grove upon grove of orange trees.
+Vines of heady grapes burst from the ground, dewy crimson berries, ripening in clusters, appeared over the temples.
+The deathless gods, and the age-withered mortals withdrew into the meadows, to rejoice at the triumph over winter, and the defeat of the blackened months, the wraith of famine, and the return of Demeter”s daughter.

-Wild flowers cascaded down the rocky slopes, revealing Elysium rendered into earthly flesh.
-While Zeus sent Iris with her wings of gold to Demeter as a gesture of reconciliation.
-Graceful Nymphs bestowed garlands of flowers over Persephone, as it was decided that she would spent six months with her mother, and the six waning months of the year with her husband.
+Wild flowers cascaded down the rocky slopes, revealing Elysium, rendered into earthly flesh.
+Zeus sent Iris, with her wings of gold, to Demeter, as a gesture of reconciliation.
+Graceful Nymphs bestowed garlands of flowers on Persephone, as it was decided that she would spent six months with her mother, and the six waning months of the year with her husband.

-Persephone kissed her mother’s cheek and met her eyes with gladness.
-Before turning away towards the volcano in the north, bending her knee, and pressing her lips to the earth.
-With kisses and words of promise, she left the dark, fertile stain of the pomegranate lingering on the soil.
+Persephone kissed her mother”s cheek, and met her eyes with gladness, before turning away towards the volcano in the north, bending her knee, and pressing her lips to the earth.
+With kisses, and words of promise, she left the dark, fertile stain of the pomegranate lingering on the soil.

 The Night Sea Voyage